kzxpr/vlc-http-controller/README.md

 # vlc-http-controller
-An ExpressJS that starts VLC (VideoLAN) and serves the interface as HTTP endpoints.
+An ExpressJS that starts VLC (VideoLAN) and presents a controller as HTTP endpoints.

 The project builds on running VLC in "interactive RC mode".
 Read more here: https://wiki.videolan.org/Documentation:Modules/rc/